ValerioS05/pj2Quizzer/README.md

 - Used to enhance the user experience and give a sense of urgency or deadline
 ### 7 Visual Feedbacks
 - Provided the user with visual feedbacks when answering the question.
 Mainly color feedback where correct is green and wrong is red.
-- Provided counters tha dinamically updates the user on their progress in real time.
+- Provided counters tha dynamically updates the user on their progress in real time.
 - Provided a score counter, real-time feedback over the user performance through the quiz
 ### 8 Results
 - Once quiz is completed the users receive detailed results including a feedback over the perfomance